Fiach-Dubh/TheBitcoinGames/README.md

 >If two or more winning opendimes are swept at the same time and confirmed in the same block, then it's a tie and the winners share the prize.

 >Prizes could include Bitcoin, Bitcoin hardware, swag, etc.

+>this game can be used as a first/second/third draft game for future tournament games.
+First top 10 to place could move on to the next tournamnent round for example.